Fried Green Tomatoes: Plot

-Frank returns to Whistle Stop to kidnap his infant son, but an unseen assailant thwarts his attempt; Frank is soon reported missing.
+Frank arrives at Whistle Stop to kidnap his infant son, but an unseen assailant thwarts his attempt, and he is soon reported missing.
 About five years later, Frank's truck surfaces in a nearby river.
 Idgie becomes a suspect, having publicly threatened Frank for beating Ruth.
-Sheriff Grady Kilgore detains both Idgie and Big George.
-Kilgore offers to release Idgie and pin Frank's supposed murder solely on Big George, but Idgie refuses.
+Sheriff Grady Kilgore detains both her and Big George, and Idgie rejects his offer to release her and pin Frank's supposed murder solely on Big George.
 During the subsequent trial, Reverend Scroggins provides false testimony that supports both Idgie's and Big George's alibis.
 Taking into account Frank's reputation for drunkenness and his body never being found, the judge rules his probable death as accidental and drops all charges against Idgie and Big George.
 Shortly after the trial, Ruth is diagnosed with terminal cancer and soon dies.
-When trains stop running through Whistle Stop, the café closes, and the town folk drift away.
-Ninny's story concludes, but not before Frank's fate is revealed.
-When Frank attempted to kidnap Buddy Jr., Sipsey hit Frank over the head with a cast iron skillet, killing him.
-Frank's truck was pushed into the river, and Idgie convinced Big George to butcher and barbecue Frank's body, which they later served to Sheriff Curtis Smoot, who relentlessly investigated Frank's disappearance.
-Smoot proclaimed the meal as the best barbecue he ever ate.
+When trains stop running through Whistle Stop, the café closes, and the townsfolk drift away.

+Ninny concludes her story by revealing that Sipsey killed Frank by hitting him over the head with a cast-iron skillet and pushed his car into the river, and that Idgie convinced Big George to butcher and barbecue Frank's body, which they later served to Sheriff Curtis Smoot, who relentlessly investigated Frank's disappearance for years.

 Evelyn discovers Ninny was discharged from the nursing home.
-During her stay there, Ninny's house was condemned and demolished.
+During her stay there, Ninny's house was condemned and demolished unbeknownst to her.
 Evelyn finds Ninny where the house once stood.
-She wants Ninny to live with her and Ed, to which Ninny agrees.
+She invites her to live with her and Ed, to which Ninny agrees.
 They pass by Ruth's grave which is freshly adorned with a jar containing honey and a honeycomb.
 A card reads, "I'll always love you, the Bee Charmer".
-The Bee Charmer was Ruth's nickname for Idgie, and the note reveals that Idgie is still alive.
+Ninny notes that the Bee Charmer is Ruth's nickname for Idgie, revealing that she is still alive.